DiscoverDecoding Taylor Swift

 Description

-Decoding Taylor Swift will transform how you think about Swift’s songs.
-It will also teach you the storytelling tools Swift uses that make her a modern-day Shakespeare, but can make you a better communicator and help your content go viral, so you can drive your mission and build your tribe.
+So, tune in and see why they're listening and sharing.
+Decoding Taylor Swift will make you a better communicator and help your content reach millions, so you can drive your mission and build your tribe.

 Rolling Stone magazine put both Taylor and Joe on its list of “The 100 People Who Are Reinventing America.”
-On this podcast, Joe Romm and his daughter Toni will give you the life-changing tools to lead, connect, and change the world
+On this podcast, Joe Romm and his daughter Toni will give you the tools to lead, connect, and change the world.

 Reverse